-Yes, there are two ways to work on an existing Clipchamp video on another computer:
+Yes, there are two ways to work on an existing Clipchamp video on another computer.

-Enable cloud storage (a feature available on all paid plans).
 Once your files have synced to cloud storage, you'll be able to access and edit your video from any computer using the same Clipchamp login.

 Why is this necessary?

-However, if you've only used stock video and audio from our library, then you don't need to bring files with you or use cloud storage, and can continue working on a new computer straight away by signing in with the same login.
+However, if you've only used stock video and audio from our library, then you don't need to bring files with you or use cloud storage and can continue working on a new computer straight away by signing in with the same login.

 To learn how to use cloud storage, please see this help article: using cloud storage.